 Forklift construction dumpsters come standard with forklift pockets and can be several yards in size.
 This is advantageous for a variety of reasons:

-- It allows telehandlers and forklifts to move dirt, stone, sand, and other products that typically require a skid steer or wheelbarrow.
+- It allows telehandlers and forklifts to easily move dirt, stone, sand, and other products that typically require a skid steer or wheelbarrow.

 - You can move several yards of product at once – bottom dump hoppers can carry 4+ yards of product.

 - You can transport aggregate materials to places that a skid steer is unable to reach.

 - Bottom dump hoppers have an optional controlled-dumping addon that allows for precise dumping of your product.